-Galah is for people who care about regional Australia, for people who want to understand regional Australia, but most of all Galah is about celebrating regional Australia and the clever, creative, diverse and innovative people who live here.
+Galah is a cultural magazine for people who care about regional Australia.
+Over three ad-free issues each year, Galah celebrates regional Australia and the creative, diverse and innovative people who live here.
 A modern voice from the bush.

 For the first time in a long time, more people are moving into regional Australia than out of it.
 Galah is a new publication for this new era.